September 2008 (Part 2)

 — Chris, Australia

 According to traditional Chinese medical philosophy, there is no such a thing as an incurable disease.
-Cancer can be cured, and many people have been cured of cancer.
+Cancer can be overcome, and many people have been overcome of cancer.
 An excellent way is to practice high-level chi kung.

 From the Western medical perspective, the how and why of cancer appearing is unknown.
 Hence it is unsure whether people inherit cancer, though a person's chance of having cancer is higher if the disease is found in his family line.